 Deepa Iyer is a South Asian American activist, writer, and lawyer.
 Iyer’s areas of expertise include the post 9/11 America experiences of South Asian, Muslim, Arab and Sikh immigrants, national security and immigration policies, and racial equity and solidarity practices.

-Currently, Iyer is a Senior Fellow at the Center for Social Inclusion, a member of the 2017 Soros Equality Fellows cohort, and a contributing writer for Colorlines.
+Currently, Iyer is a Senior Fellow at the new Race Forward.
+The new Race Forward is the union of two leading racial justice non-profit organizations: Race Forward and Center for Social Inclusion (CSI).
+She is also a member of the 2017 Soros Equality Fellows cohort, and a contributing writer for Colorlines.
 Her first book, We Too Sing America: South Asian, Arab, Muslim and Sikh Immigrants Shape Our Multiracial Future (The New Press 2015), received a 2016 American Book Award and was selected as a top 10 multicultural non-fiction books of 2015.
 Since We Too Sing America was published, Iyer has been part of over 50 community conversations around the country on the themes in the book, at college campuses, non-profit organizations, faith-based institutions among others.
 Iyer also provides trainings on racial equity and solidarity to non-profits, government agencies, public and private stakeholders, and institutions of higher learning.